soundrolling/electrondante/bridge-server/README.md

 ## Important Notes

 - **Audio Hardware:** Dante Virtual Soundcard requires local machine access.
-For cloud deployment, you'll need to stream audio from a local machine to the cloud server, or use a VPS with audio hardware.
+The server will start successfully on Railway (cloud) without audio hardware, but no audio will be streamed.
+For actual audio input, deploy to a machine with audio hardware (Raspberry Pi, VPS with ALSA, etc.).

+- **Cloud Deployment:** The server is designed to run on Railway without audio hardware.
+It will accept WebSocket connections and handle authentication/presets, but audio streaming requires a machine with `naudiodon` and ALSA libraries.

 - **WebSocket URL:** Railway provides HTTPS, so use `wss://` (secure WebSocket) in production.

 - **Health Check:** The server exposes `/health` endpoint for monitoring.
+Check `audioAvailable: true/false` to see if audio hardware is detected.

 ## Troubleshooting